 * Librarian's preferred choice for non-Singapore sources

-If you have a case citation, e.g. Salmah v Chop Chin Guan Hong SSLR 172:
+Example.
+If you have a case citation, like Salmah v Chop Chin Guan Hong SSLR 172:

 Step 2.
-Search for the law report by "Title" in LINC (Books & Media tab).
+Run a Title Search for the law report in LINC:

 Step 3.
 Select the relevant title from the results list.

 Step 4.
-Determine the location of the relevant volume.
+Once in the record, determine the location of the relevant volume.

 Step 5.
-Once you have retrieved the relevant volume, turn to the first page of the report, which in this case is page 172.
+Once you have retrieved the relevant volume from the shelves, turn to the first page of the report, which in this case is page 172.

-A selection of websites, mainly from common law jurisdictions, which provide open access to court judgments and awards:
+A selection of websites, mainly from common law jurisdictions, which provide open access to court judgments and awards are listed below.